 The speech below is an extract from Macmillan Readers adaptation of The Merchant of Venice.
 It shows the original version and the adapted version.
-It is spoken by Jessica who is standing on a balcony passing a chest to Lorenzo.
+Explain to your students that it is spoken by Jessica who is standing on a balcony passing a chest to Lorenzo.